binayjy8/SIMON-GAME/README.md

-# SIMON-GAME The game made only tech
+# SIMON-GAME The game made only techn